Betaine (TMG): The Cheap Methyl Donor Nobody's Paying to Study

 PubMed

-Betaine has a couple of real but modest effects (lower-body strength, homocysteine) and a long list of thin or null ones (power, endurance, mood).
-And one effect — lowering homocysteine — comes with an asterisk.
+Betaine has a couple of real, replicated effects (lower-body strength, homocysteine) and a long list of thin or unproven ones (power, endurance, mood, fatty liver).
+The homocysteine effect carries a genuine, dose-dependent asterisk worth understanding — not fearing.

 Real